Keep discovering the great outdoors

 Salthill’s main attraction every year has been its promenade and numerous sandy beaches.
 The promenade covers approximately 3km of coastline, overlooking Galway Bay.
 This is an ideal area for jogging, rollerblading or a relaxing stroll.
 The hills of County Clare are visible across the Bay on a clear day and benches are provided along the seafront.
 Blackrock diving tower is one of Galway’s most iconic locations, always a popular location during the Galway summer.
 Salthill has many great bars and restaurants as well as several tourist attractions like Micil Distillary which is definitely worth a visit, the Galway Atlantaquaria and the Circle of Life National Organ Donor Commemorative Garden.

 There’s no doubt that going for a walk has countless benefits and Galway is absolutely blessed with countless fabulous walking routes.
 Getting back to nature has health and wellbeing benefits which is fantastic that you can do this in beautiful surroundings.
 Barna Woods is very close to Galway City on the Barna Road and is popular with tourists and locals alike for walks all year round, whether its during the summer and the sunlight filters through the leaves of the majestic trees or the autumnal vibes with a cocaphony of colour as the leaves carpet the ground.
-Merlin Woods are on the east side of the city and are home to Merlin Castle, a community garden and a myriad of trails which are the perfect way to escape the hustle and bustle of city life.
+It has a myriad of trails which are the perfect way to escape the hustle and bustle of city life.

 Trad on the Prom